Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular2/steps/tutorialAngular2.step_00.md

 In this step, you will:

-- Become familiar with the most important source code files
+- Learn how to create a Meteor app
-- Learn how to start the Meteor server
+- Become familiar with the app's structure
 - Connect an Angular 2 FrontEnd
 - Run the application in the browser